 You’re gonna need more than just a pair of pants and beanie, so make sure to pack some lazing around clothes and versatile and comfortable shirts.
 Generally winter in Australia will be bearable enough to wear just a t-shirt under a warm hoodie or jacket.
 Pack a few t-shirts and thin long sleeve tops.
 This should be plenty to get you through!

-Save Space in your Luggage for our Snacks
+Save space in your luggage for Australian snacks

-Australia has some of the best snacks in the world, not that I’m biased.
+Australia has some of the best snacks in the world, not that I’m biased or anything.
 If you’ve never tasted a Tim Tam or box of Shapes before, your life is about to change.
 You’ll definitely be glad you packed light on the way to Australia, so you can return home with a suitcase full of delicious goodies.

 The most important piece of advice you should take from this post, is that you shouldn’t underestimate Australian winter.
 Sure, it’s not as cold here as Antarctica.
 No, it doesn’t snow across the whole country.
 But you should be prepared, especially if you’re planning an Australian road trip.
 Pack an extra later of clothing if you’re going to be camping, and don’t forget that beanie and scarf!

 Do you agree with my list of Australian winter travel essentials?
 What are your must-pack items when traveling to a country during winter?
 Have you ever forgotten something, and been stuck in the cold?
 Tell me below!